 This Is All Too Complicated!
 How Can I Make It Easier?

 Yes, it is complicated!
+Yes, the Secure Act made Required Minimum Distributions more complicated this year.
 And, keep in mind that you don’t just calculate your RMD the year you are 70 ½ or 72.
 You must calculate a new RMD every year that you are alive and have money in a tax-deferred account.
 Imagine dealing with these multiple accounts at 85, 90, or 95.
 It doesn’t get any less difficult!

 To make it a little easier, if Richard and Sally each choose a financial company to put their money, and keep it all in one registration (just the IRA or just the 401(k)), life would be a lot simpler every year.